Vyral/base-template/_posts/2018-05-24-everything-you-need-to-know-about-home-warranties-part-2.md

 How much does a warranty&nbsp; cost?
 It depends on your plan.
 They offer Diamond coverage for $575, a Platinum plan for $525, and a Gold plan for $450.
 They can add on or subtract from these plans to make it work specifically for your home.

-95% of the time the seller pays for the home warranty at closing and gets the coverage on the buyer’s behalf, and its effective right at closing.
+95% of the time the seller pays for the home warranty at closing and gets the coverage on the buyer’s behalf, and it's effective right at closing.

 If you want to get in touch with Dianna, give her a call at (614) 286-6159 or send her an email at **[Dianna.Silver@HWAHomeWarranty.com](mailto:Dianna.Silver@HWAHomeWarranty.com)**.
 If you have any other questions about buying or selling a home, don’t hesitate to reach out and give me a call or send me an email.
 I look forward to hearing from you soon.